forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ## Diagnosis and Viral Load at Different Locations
 * For accessibility reasons investigating the upper respiratory is preferred.
-The viruses cause few tissue damage so sensitive methods such as PCR test/Antigen tests are used to analyze the nose mucus or saliva.
+The viruses cause few (detectable) tissue damage.
+Sensitive virus detection methods such as PCR test/Antigen tests are able to detect viruses in the URT e.g. in nose mucus or saliva.
 * The largest number of susceptible cells to SARS-CoV-2 are in the lower respiratory tract.
-Tissue damage can be observed there by imaging (CT/Xray) and the viral load measured by analyzing sputum, endotracheal aspirate or bronchoalveolar lavage.
+  * Tissue damage can be observed there by imaging (CT/Xray). and t
+  * The viral load measured by analyzing sputum, endotracheal aspirate or bronchoalveolar lavage.

 ### Literature for Viral Load and Diagnosis
-* A recommended review for the viral load in upper respiratory tract specimens is [Lee et al](#summary-review-lee).
+* A recommended review for the viral load in upper respiratory tract specimens is [Lee et al](#summarized-review-lee).
 * [Yang et al](#summary-yang) investigated the viral load across locations the respiratory tract.

 ### Detection Rates